tztztztz/php-no-slam-cache/README.md

 # Testing script

-You can find **cli-test-cache.php** script in the mai directory of No Slam Cache package.
+You can find **cli-test-cache.php** script in the main directory of No Slam Cache package.

 It meant to be run in CLI mode for general purpose testing of Cache Methods and for testing the concurrency.